 What’s Happening Now

-- April 2016: A diverse group of 70 organizations sends letter to the Senate HELP Committee urging them to call on HHS for NPS implementation plan.
+- April 2016: A diverse group of more than 70 organizations sends letters to the Senate HELP and House Energy & Commerce Committees urging them to call on HHS for NPS implementation plan.

 - March 2016: Department of Health and Human Services releases the National Pain Strategy